Painful stimuli will generate action potential at the nerve ending

 Somatic nervous system, Autonomic nervous system

-What are the two branches of the Autonomic nervous system?
+What are the main branches of the Autonomic nervous system?

 Show answer